Tag Archives: morocco overland

 Off-Road

 Because the east section is used by mining dump trucks (I saw three just as I left Nekob in 2021; one in 2022), east of Tagmout this track is wide and in great shape and so remains doable with any car or bike.
 On an Africa Twin in 2021 I did find the countless western switchbacks – ground down to powder by the trucks’ scrubbing tyres – needed to be inched around.
-A more stable KTM 890 (with a group) made easier work of these in 2022, and a week later 310GSs were easier still to manage.
+A more stable KTM 890 (with a group) made easier work of these in 2022, and a week later 310GSs were easier still to manage but riding in spring 2023, I had the feeling it was getting pretty sandy on the west stage and was pretty awful by January 2024; with the wrong front tyre it will be tiring.
 A 4×4 will barely break into a sweat or low range.

 Route finding